WoCha-FR/jeedom-domutils/docs/en_US/index_beta.md

 - Information about the year (number of days in the year, day number in the year, week number, ...)
 - Saint of the day and tomorrow
 - EDF Tempo color of today and tomorrow
+- Information on remaining EDF Tempo days, date of periods

 And for each city provided in parameter :